onchainrank/chrome_inj/README.md

 ## Features

 - **Dynamic Iframe Injection:**
-  When a URL contains an `address` parameter, the extension injects an iframe that loads the URL `http://localhost:3000/single/{address}`.
-The iframe is styled to have a maximum height of 200px.
+  When a URL contains an `address` parameter, the extension injects an iframe that loads the URL `https://app.onchainrank.com/single/{address}`.
+The iframe height is configurable via the settings popup.

 - **Tab Visibility Management:**
   The extension monitors tab visibility.
 When the tab is hidden, the iframe is removed (to close any unnecessary WebSocket connections).
 When the tab is visible again, the iframe is re-injected.